comichron-data/api/README.md

 JSON api for monthly sales data from comichron.com

+## Client

+See [comichron-data/browser-client](https://github.com/comichron-data/browser-client) for a browser client.

 ## Routes

 Prepend `http://comichron-data.github.io` to all routes shown below to form the full url.